xd11997/Social-media-engagement-analytics-data-science-/README.md

 - Interpreted feature importance as **structural dependency**, not marginal or causal effect
 - Performed targeted conditional analyses (e.g., time × emoji, time × title)
 - Translated patterns into **context-aware posting strategies**

+#### Ablation Analysis: Structural vs Actionable Factors
+To further interpret feature importance results, I conducted an ablation analysis by retraining the model after removing the most structurally important topic tag.

+Despite its high permutation importance, removing this tag resulted in only a marginal change in model performance.
+This indicates that:
+- The tag functions as a **structural indicator** of content context rather than a unique driver of engagement.
+- Its information can be partially reconstructed by correlated features such as posting time, other tags, and presentation characteristics.

+This finding supports the hypothesis that different topic tags correspond to **different exposure pools** on the platform.
+While these pools have different engagement baselines, performance within each pool is primarily influenced by actionable factors such as timing and presentation, rather than tag choice alone.

 ---